 - Maintain a distance from fenced off areas

 - Always be vigilant for Hooded Plovers and their behaviour; despite our best efforts the birds may move from the protected areas

-- Sign up to become a ‘Hooded Plover Watch’ volunteer by contacting Rachael at firstname.lastname@example.org
+- Sign up to become a ‘Hooded Plover Watch’ volunteer by contacting us at firstname.lastname@example.org

-Volunteers help monitor nest sites and educate the public about the importance of keeping themselves and dogs away from nesting areas.
+Volunteers help monitor nest sites.
 The Hooded Plover Watch program is conducted throughout the year but ramps up during the breeding season from late spring to early autumn.
 Counts of all birds on beaches are held quarterly to monitor the species in the long term.